wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-azurerm-versus-azuresm.md

 -	Simplified Upgrade/Update story by modifying the original template and then redeploying it

-## Advancements of the Compute, Network & Storage APIs under Azure Resource Manager
+## Advancements of the Compute, Network, and Storage APIs under Azure Resource Manager

 In addition to the advantages mentioned above, there are some significant performance advancements in the APIs released.

 -	Enabling massive and parallel deployment of Virtual Machines
 -	Support for 3 Fault Domains in Availability Sets
 -	Improved Custom Script extension that allows specification of scripts from any publicly accessible custom URL
-- Integration of Virtual Machines with the Azure Key Vault for highly secure storage and private deployment of secrets from [FIPS-validated](https://en.wikipedia.org/wiki/FIPS_140-2) [Hardware Security Modules](https://en.wikipedia.org/wiki/Hardware_security_module)
+- Integration of Virtual Machines with the Azure Key Vault for highly secure storage and private deployment of secrets from [FIPS-validated](http://wikipedia.org/wiki/FIPS_140-2) [Hardware Security Modules](http://wikipedia.org/wiki/Hardware_security_module)
 -	Provides the basic building blocks of networking through APIs to enable customers to construct complicated applications that include Network Interfaces, Load Balancers, and Virtual Networks
 -	Network Interfaces as a new object allows complicated network configuration to be sustained and reused for Virtual Machines
 -	Load Balancers as a first-class resource enables IP Address assignments